-The Arizona power of attorney revocation form can be used to cancel or void any type of existing power of attorney document.
-In order to be considered legally valid, the form must be completed in its entirety, signed by the principal, and notarized by a certified notarial officer.
+An Arizona power of attorney revocation form can be used to cancel or void any type of existing power of attorney document.
+To be considered legally valid, the form must be completed in its entirety, signed by the principal, and notarized by a certified notarial officer.
 The alternative process through which an individual can terminate a power of attorney is through the creation of a separate power of attorney document which appoints a separate attorney-in-fact.

 Law –14-5504.
 Revocation; termination; effect; notice